ncdisrup-ai/ClassifyMotionsWorms/README.md

 ## 🤔 What is this?
 **Description:**  The main goal of this project is to answer to those questions:
-1) Can we classify the type of worm using the information provided by the eigenworm series?
-(Objective 1)
+(Objective 1) Can we classify the type of worm using the information provided by the eigenworm series?
-2) For a specific worm, how can we model its motion, i.e., the eigenworm?
-(Objective 2)
+(Objective 2) For a specific worm, how can we model its motion, i.e., the eigenworm?

+Detail:
-1) Can we classify the type of worm using the information provided by the eigenworm series?
-(Objective 1) To answer the first research question of this project we will find the best classifier model and/or representation model for our dataset.
+(Objective 1) Can we classify the type of worm using the information provided by the eigenworm series?
+To answer the first research question of this project we will find the best classifier model and/or representation model for our dataset.
 To do so we will try different scalers, models and representation methods combinations, with 4 Scalers, 4 Representation methods and 14 models.